 ltem Description (1) Start Displays a main menu.
-For more information, see Start menu on page 41 .
+For more information, see Start menu on page 43 .
 (2) Application area Displays the icons for the currently open applications.
 TIP: You can hold down Ctrl+Alt and then press Tab repeatedly to select an application to bring to the foreground.
 (3) System tray Provides quick access to or provides information about certain functions and services.
 Place the cursor over a system tray item to display a tool-tip (select items only).
 Select to start a configuration action, and right-click to display a menu.
 Items in the system tray can include the following, but some items might not appear depending on the system configuration: Audio mixer Keyboard: Select this icon to change the keyboard layout, open the virtual keyboard, or change the system layout.
 Right-click to open the virtual keyboard.
 To display the name of the current keyboard layout, hover over the icon.
 Wired network status: Right-click this icon to display more information about a connected network.
 Wireless network status: Select this icon to see a list of available wireless networks and connect to one by creating a wireless profile for that network.
 Automatic Update status: The Automatic Update icon is displayed when Automatic Update is checking for updates or updating the computer.
 To view more information, select the icon.
 If ThinPro cannot find a valid automatic- update server or if the registry key to display the icon is disabled, the icon is not displayed.
-Smart Common Input Method (SCIM) controls: In languages with more characters than device input keys, use this icon to input complex characters.
+Intelligent Input Bus (Ibus): Ibus is an input method (IM) framework for multilingual input in Unix-like operating systems.
 Battery icon: To open Power Manager, right-click this icon and select Adjust Power Settings.
 User icon: Indicates that Active Directory authentication is enabled.
 Select to lock the screen or update the domain password.
 To display the current user, hover over the icon.
+License icon: Indicates the state of ThinPro Licensing.
+Hover over the icon to see details on the currently-active licenses and right-click to go to the System Info page to see more licensing detail.
+This is not visible on current HP thin clients, as they are auto-licensed.
 (4) Date and time Displays the current date and time and opens the date and time settings.

-3 Connection configuration
+4 Connection configuration